Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 We highlight that the above conclusions are also stable to small perturbations to the hyperparameter choice for $\delta$, as we elaborate in \cref{sec:additional_results_heartsteps}.

-\paragraph{Answering \cref{ques:userint}: User-specific interestingness} Next, we turn to answer how likely the user graph in \cref{fig:interestingUser}(b) would appear just by chance.
-Panels (a) and (b) of \cref{fig:user_int2_variation} visualize two resampled trajectories of user 2 (chosen uniformly at random from user 2's 500 resampled trajectories) generated under the ground truth that there is no differential advantage of sending a message based on the value of \variation.
+\paragraph{Answering \cref{ques:userint}: User-specific interestingness} Next, we turn to answer how likely the user graph in \cref{fig:interestingUser}(b) with $\intscore[2,\variation]=0$, would appear just by chance.
+Panels (a) and (b) of \cref{fig:user_int2_variation} visualize two resampled trajectories of user 2 (chosen uniformly from user 2's 500 resampled trajectories) generated under the generative model that there is no differential advantage of sending a message based on the value of \variation.
 The color coding is as in \cref{fig:interestingUser}, namely, the forecasts are marked in red triangles if \variation = 0 and blue circles if \variation = 1.
 In panel (c) of \cref{fig:user_int2_variation}, we plot the histogram for the \intscore[2, \variation] for this user across all 500 resampled trajectories and denote the observed value in the original data as a vertical dotted line.

 \cref{fig:user_int2_variation}(a,b) show that the resampled trajectories do not appear interesting of type $2$ for \variation as in \cref{fig:interestingUser}(b).
 In particular, the trajectories in panels (a) and (b), respectively, have $\intscore[2,\variation]=$ 0.088, and 0.66.
 Moreover, panel (c) shows that the interestingness score of $0$, which was observed for user 2 in the original data (\cref{fig:interestingUser}(b)), appears only once across all the resampled trajectories.
 Thus we can conclude that the data presents evidence that the RL algorithm potentially personalized for user $2$ by learning to treat the user based on \variation differentially, and this personalization would not likely arise simply due to algorithmic stochasticity.